K-12 Literacy

 Reading is the gateway to learning.
 If our children can’t read, they don’t stand a chance for a successful future.
-A comprehensive early literacy policy includes strategies to support teachers and administrators, students and their families.
-Learn how your state can ensure that students have the foundational reading skills needed to learn, graduate and succeed.
+A comprehensive K-12 literacy policy includes strategies to support teachers and administrators, students and their families.
+Our Early Literacy Matters website breaks down 18 fundamental early literacy principles and how your state can ensure students have the foundational reading skills needed to learn, graduate and succeed.

 How Can State Education Leaders Support All Readers?